-Indeed, the importance of digital marketing in today's climate cannot be overstated.
+Indeed, the impact of online marketing in today's climate cannot be overstated.
 According to eMarketer, global digital ad spending reached $333bn in 2019, a 17% rise over the previous year, with online marketing now accounting for nearly half of all global ad spending by businesses.

-The significance of digital marketing in 2020 can be illustrated through one key statistic: according to Hootsuite, human beings across the globe spend an average of 6 hours and 42 minutes online every day.
+This isn't surprising, given that – according to Hootsuite – human beings across the globe spend an average of 6 hours and 42 minutes online every day.

 This same study also indicates that 55% of the global population is already online, with millions more joining each day.
 With so many people flocking to social media platforms and online search engines, and with so many people spending so much of their time in front of a computer or phone screen, businesses have a compelling reason to expand their digital presence.